Fur0rem/PPN-AI-ACCE/README.md

 ├── bin             # Contains the compiled files (including the tests and benchmarks) ├── docs            # Contains the documentation
 ├── nanobench
-├── src             # Contains the source code
+├── experiments     # Contains several experiments using pre-made frameworks we did not related to the main project ├── src             # Contains the source code
 │   └── x.cpp
 ├── tests           # Contains the tests source code